Innovation drives our Mission forward

 To view the Peoria Journal Star article, please click here.

 By 2024, 1 million nurses are needed.
-With the demand of well-educated nurses, OSF Saint Anthony’s nursing students have answered the call to serve as highly skilled and compassionate caregivers in our communities.
-In order to educate, train and support them on their journey, OSF Saint Anthony College of Nursing has designed the Academic Support Corps Enabling Nurturing and Development (ASCEND) Center.
+With the demand of well-educated nurses, Saint Anthony nursing students have answered the call to serve as highly skilled and compassionate caregivers in our communities.
+In order to educate, train and support them on their journey, Saint Anthony College of Nursing has designed the Academic Support Corps Enabling Nurturing and Development (ASCEND) Center.

 The ASCEND Center provides support for: